metantonio/open-first-agent/readme.md

    - You can use a free API key with no credits
    - If you don't need tracing, you can skip the API key setup, but read OpenAI Agents SDK

-To disable tracing and use local LLMs without an OpenAI API key, modify the logging configuration in your code.

 ## Usage

 Run the main script: